shauryakohli/trial/README.md

 # trial
-trial repository to demonstrate some commands
+trial repository to learn and expore git commands using command prompt